ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.KeyValueCoding.rst

    are separated by colons, for example :data:`"owner.firstName"`.

-   The key path is used to traverse an object graph to an attribute and the value is then set simularly to how :func:`setKey` sets the value.
+   The key path is used to traverse an object graph to an attribute and the value is then set similarly to how :func:`setKey` sets the value.

    :param object: An arbitrary object
    :param keypath: The keypath, colon separated keys